backdrop-contrib/node_convert/README.txt

 2) Go to admin/structure/node_convert_templates
 3) Create a new template following the the provided steps (also check Create Action).
 3) Create a new view with the options you require.
-4) Select Views Bulk Operations as the style.
+4) Add Views Bulk Operations under fields.
-5) Configure all options as necessary
+5) Configure all options of Bulk Operations as necessary.
-6) Select as an operation one of the convert templates.
+6) Select "Convert a node" as an operation or an action that was created together with the conversion template.
-Note: Most probably there will be duplicates of the same template, this is because VBO uses both Actions API and hook_node_operations to show possible operations
+Note that VBO Operations are gathered from two sources:
+  - Drupal core actions (hook_action_info() and advanced actions added through the Actions UI)
+  - Rules 2
 7) Save the view.
 View it.
 8) Select the necessary nodes and click the Convert x button.